 The majority of people who play chess are very young, of course they are more likely to throw emotional spectacles.
 These people don’t have the experience yet to be formalized in competitive settings, making them naturally vulnerable to emotions.

-This is a video of a kid who made it to the top levels only to be defeated in an important game:
+I have seen a video of a kid who made it to the top levels only to be defeated in an important game.

 As you can see something like this is very acceptable, the person is so young that this normal behavior at their age.
 Similar to how a lot of young players take on chess, a lot of them will find it hard to deal with defeats.